Montgomery County FIRM Panels Effective Date February 5, 2014

 You should also be aware of the money-saving insurance options that are available if you are mapped into a higher risk zone.
 You may be able to save money by purchasing insurance prior to the new flood maps becoming effective – a process known as “grandfathering.”
 If you are mapped into a lower risk zone, flood insurance will likely be less expensive.

-An insurance agent can give you details, but if you already have a policy in place before the new maps take effect – and you do not drop your coverage – you can maintain the lower risk zone designation or the base flood elevation.
+An insurance agent can give you details, but if you already have a policy in place before the new maps take effect – and you do not drop your coverage – you can maintain the lower risk zone designation.

 For those mapped from a high-risk area into a moderate- or low-risk area, your existing flood insurance policy can possibly be converted to a lower-cost Preferred Risk Policy.